-The GlycoNet Trainee Association (GTA), composed of graduate students, post-doctoral fellows, technicians, and research associates affiliated with GlycoNet, seek to give trainees input into the training initiatives that are offered by GlycoNet.
-The GTA Executive Committee surveys their peers to gauge the success of the GlycoNet training program and make recommendations based on these findings to the Training Coordinator and Training Committee.
+The GlycoNet Trainee Association (GTA) is composed of undergraduate students, graduate students, post-doctoral fellows, technicians, and research associates affiliated with GlycoNet.
+The Executive Committee of GTA (GTA-EC) seeks to give trainees input into the training initiatives that are offered by GlycoNet.
+The GTA-EC surveys their peers to gauge the success of the GlycoNet training program and make recommendations to the GlycoNet Training Committee.

-GlycoNet develops glycomics resources with Univesity of Alberta’s Centre of Mathematics, Science and Technology Education (CMASTE) for high school science classrooms.
-The resources aim to connect the latest research in glycomics with Canadian high school curriculum.
+GlycoNet develops glycomics resources with University of Alberta’s Centre of Mathematics, Science and Technology Education (CMASTE) for high school science classrooms.
+The resources aim to connect Canadian high school curriculum with the latest research in glycomics.
 All resources are available for free from our website.

 I learned to encourage my team and became more organized.
 Research is not only about successes, but also about all the failures that contribute to new discoveries.
 Being positive and being able to deal with unexpected results while maintaining the right attitude is important.
 The project I started with Eddie is still ongoing, but I am proud of what we have accomplished in just one year.

 The research exchange program has allowed me to evolve as a researcher, providing me with the skills and knowledge to tackle specific questions by using computational methods.
 The collaboration has also yielded a publication in Nature Communications, paving the way for future fruitful collaborations.

 The Summer Award helped me understand the interplay between chemistry and biology while conducting research in the Withers Lab at the University of British Columbia.
 The funding allows me to treat my learning as a job and get excited by my contributions to the lab’s research.